 Copyright Office Proposes Small Claims Expedited Registration Procedures and FOIA Conforming Amendment

-The U.S. Copyright Office is proposing procedures for a new expedited registration option, as directed by the Copyright Alternative in Small-Claims Enforcement (CASE) Act, for a work at issue before the Copyright Claims Board (CCB).
-Additionally, as part of CASE Act implementation, the Office is proposing a conforming amendment to its Freedom of Information Act (FOIA) regulations.
+The U.S. Copyright Office has established a new expedited registration option, as directed by the Copyright Alternative in Small-Claims Enforcement (CASE) Act, for a work at issue before the Copyright Claims Board (CCB).
+Additionally, as part of CASE Act implementation, the Office has amended its Freedom of Information Act (FOIA) regulations.

-The proposed rule on small claims expedited registration enables a claimant or counterclaimant with a pending copyright registration application to seek expedited review of that application.
-They may request small claims expedited registration if they make a request and pay the requisite fee, but only after they have submitted the completed registration application and the respondent either has opted in to the CCB proceeding or has not timely opted out.
+Small claims expedited registration enables a claimant or counterclaimant with a pending copyright registration application to seek expedited review of that application.
+The claimant or counterclaimant may request small claims expedited registration by making a request and paying the requisite fee, but only after submitting the completed registration application and after the proceeding has become active.
 The CCB cannot proceed with a dispute involving a work for which registration is still pending or has been denied.

-Additionally, the Copyright Office is proposing a conforming amendment to its FOIA regulations to reflect that, per the CASE Act, only those CCB “determinations, records, and information” that are published on the Office’s website and that relate to a CCB final determination are subject to disclosure under FOIA.
+In addition, the Copyright Office has adopted an amendment to its FOIA regulations to reflect that, as required by the CASE Act, only those CCB “determinations, records, and information” that are published on the Office’s website and that relate to a CCB final determination are subject to disclosure under FOIA.